-Cooked School Meals cost just £2.35 and the Government fund free school meals for children in Reception and years 1 and 2.
+Cooked School Meals cost £2.95 for KS2 children and £2.35 for Nursery.
+The Government fund free school meals for children in Reception and Years 1 and 2.

 Hot meals are provided by GFM and are prepared in the school kitchen.
 The emphasis is on healthy eating.
 Wholemeal flour, freshly prepared meat and vegetables are included.
 Genetically Modified foods are not knowingly used at anytime.
 School Meals are paid for through the ParentPay system.

 Free School Meals are available to some children in accordance with family circumstances.
 If you think your child/children may be entitled to free school meals please contact the school office.